talonlikeaclaw/canadian-immigration-visualization/planning/Performance.md

 - Lead: **Talon**

 I added explicit browser cache controls to benefit from Vite rollup's hashed file names.
 I used an example provided in the lecture notes to set the hashed files to cache for a year, and I also added the `immutable` tag because the hashed files are `immutable` in nature.
-This means that the browser knows that it will never have to ping the server about those files every again because the file name will change if the context changes.
+This means that the browser knows that it will never have to ping the server about those files ever again because the file name will change if the context changes.
 While caching doesn't improve performance the first time a user visits our web app, any subsequent visits will see nice performance bumps as the browser servers the documents from its cache.

 - Implemented browser caching rules for `client/dist`:
   - `index.html` => `no-cache`